 The speed of sound through water shall be determined using instrumentation capable of producing sound speed profiles with errors no greater than 2 meters per second.
-The hydrographer shall calibrate sound speed profiler(s) annually.
+The hydrographer shall calibrate sound speed profiler(s) annually, unless the manufacturer recommends a different calibration frequency.
 Calibration correctors shall be applied to all profiler data.
-These instrument(s) shall be re-calibrated at intervals not greater than twelve months during the service life of the instrument while in operational support of OCS hydrographic survey operations.
+These instrument(s) shall be re-calibrated at intervals not greater than twelve months during the service life of the instrument while in operational support of OCS hydrographic survey operations, unless the manufacturer recommends a different calibration frequency.
 In addition, the instrument(s) must be recalibrated when they are removed from operations or at the end of their service life.
 If values differ, the new values should be post-applied to the data.
-Copies of calibration data shall be included in Separate II, Sound Speed Profile Data (see Section 8.1.4).
+Surface sound velocity (SSV) sensors shall be sent in for calibration per manufacturers instructions when discrepancies exist when compared to a calibrated sound speed profiler.
+If no accurate comparison can be obtained, or if the bathymetric data shows signs there may be an issue with beamforming caused by incorrect SSV data, the SSV sensor shall be calibrated per manufacturers instructions.